ryndovaira/data_science/deep_learning/rnn/02_hands_on_traditional_rnn_keras/README.md

 ## Features

+- **Automatic GPU/CPU Detection**:
+  - TensorFlow automatically detects and utilizes available GPUs for training.
+  - If no GPU is available, the pipeline falls back to CPU.
+  - Memory on GPUs is dynamically allocated to avoid overcommitment and conflicts with other applications.
 - **Vanilla RNN Implementation**:
   - A Simple RNN architecture with an embedding layer, RNN units, and a dense output layer.